 Head of Centre is Dr. Nicoleta PANAIT, Paediatric Surgeon.

-This Reference Centre consolidates and mobilizes multidisciplinary experts for the benefit of young patients and their parents to provide diagnoses, early medical and surgical management, and long-term monitoring for children suffering from DCH.
+This Reference Centre consolidates and mobilizes multidisciplinary experts for the benefit of young patients and their parents to provide diagnoses, early medical and surgical management, and long-term monitoring for children suffering from CDH.

 It coordinates structured action paths for care, training and research.